microsoft/r-server-loan-credit-risk/business-manager.md

 ## For the Business Manager
 ------------------------------

-This solution template uses (simulated) historical data to predict **how** and **when** to contact leads for your campaign.
-The recommendations include the **best channel** to contact a lead (in our example, Email, SMS, or Cold Call), the **best day of the week** and the **best time of day** during which to make the contact.
+This solution is based on simulated data for a small personal loan financial institution, containing the borrower's financial history as well as information about the requested loan.
+It uses predictive analytics to help decide whether or not to grant a loan for each borrower.
+XXXINTRO

 <div class="sql">
 SQL Server R Services takes advantage of the power of SQL Server 2016 and ScaleR (Microsoft R Server package) by allowing R to run on the same server as the database.
 It includes a database service that runs outside the SQL Server process and communicates securely with the R runtime.

 This solution package shows how to create and refine data, train R models, and perform predictions in-database.
-The final table in the SQL Server database provides XXX.
-This data is then visualized in Power BI.
+The final table in the SQL Server database provides a predicted value for each borrower.
+This predicted value can help you determine whether you wish to approve the loan.

 </div>
 <div class="hdi">